princess-oregano/hashtable/README.md

         break;
 ```
 But then we start to see the next problem: key is not always formatted up to 32 bytes.
-Actually, almost in all cases, it won't.
+Actually, almost in all cases, it won't be.
 So, we need to come up with a way to
 format key to the size of 32 bytes.
 Again, let's start with the easiest choice:
 ```c
 char format_key[32] = {0};